 Many traditional combat veterans scoff at the idea of someone who works out of an office in Arizona or Nevada experiencing PTSD.
 What they may not realize is that drone operators can be indirectly responsible for the deaths of more than 1,500 people – far more than most traditional combat service members.
 Often, drone operators make “after-action reports,” requiring them to watch the grisly aftermaths of drone bombings.
 While they may be watching images on a screen instead of being in the midst of the real thing, this distance does little to dampen the emotional blow of seeing people ripped apart and killed by drone strikes.

 If you are a service member who operated a drone and are suffering mental and emotional injuries, it is important that you seek experienced legal counsel.
-Our attorneys are highly experienced with all types of veterans disability claims, including those involving psychological injuries such as PTSD.
+Our PTSD lawyers are highly experienced with all types of veterans disability claims, including those involving psychological injuries such as PTSD.

 For more information about drones and PTSD, contact us online or call for a free consultation.